natcap/ROOT/docsrc/rst/examples.rst

 In this example, each of these has been calculated so that a larger value represents a bigger benefit, although ROOT can handle objectives where a smaller value is preferable as well (e.g. total nitrate rather than reduction of nitrate, or cost).
 When identifying each objective, the user must indicate whether to maximize or minimize it.

 Constraints (targets) are rules that determine which allocations of the activities are valid.
-Some familiar constraints might be a total budget that can’t be exceeded, or a critical area of habitat that needs to be protected.
+Some familiar constraints might be a total budget that can't be exceeded, or a critical area of habitat that needs to be protected.
 In ROOT, constraints can be set on multiple elements at a time, allowing for some relatively complex problem formulations to be addressed.
 In this example, we will set a constraint on the total area to restore.

 Note that it is possible to treat some value either as an objective or constraint (or both).
 For example, the user could set a budget constraint and examine the range of possible environmental benefits in one analysis, while in another set a fixed environmental goal and solve for the least-cost solution.
 In the optimization literature, these two approaches are called “dual problems” of each other.